X

 Symptoms of tigdas hangin in children

 While German measles is highly contagious and very easy to catch, the symptoms can go unnoticed for the first few days.
-According to Healthline, the symptoms of tigdas hangin usually develop within two to three weeks after the exposure.
+According to Healthline, the symptoms of tigdas hangin usually develop within two to three weeks after exposure.

 In some countries, German measles or tigdas hangin is also called the “three-day measles.”
 Dr. Regina Rachelle Naguit, a pediatrician from QualiMed Hospital at Sta.
 Rosa, Laguna, describes initial symptoms of tigdas hangin in children.